COVID-19 Updates: Taking steps to return to normal.

 Currently, educational achievement results for children and youth in care are below the general student population.
 More children and youth in care:

 Success in School (SIS) is a framework to allow local partners to meet local needs.
-This helps school authorities and Alberta's Children's Services work together at the local level with:
+This helps school authorities and Alberta Children and Family Services work together at the local level with:

 The goal of these groups is to share information and plan for the educational success of these children.

-To help at-risk children and youth, the ministries of Alberta Education and Alberta Children's Services are working to:
+To help at-risk children and youth, the ministries of Alberta Education and Alberta Children and Family Services are working to:

-“Success in School for Children and Youth in Care” is an initiative by the ministries of Alberta Education and Alberta Children's Services.
+“Success in School for Children and Youth in Care” is an initiative by the ministries of Alberta Education and Alberta Children and Family Services.
 It creates a framework to support success in school for children and youth in care.
 For partners who are working together to support children and youth in care, this framework:

 This is the basis for creating local regional agreements between: